ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 sentence in one of John&#x27;s epistles:
 &#x27;Having many things to &#x27;write unto you,
 I would not write with paper and ink ;
-but I trust to come
+but I trust to come unto you, and speak
+face to face, that our joy may be full.
 </td></tr></table>

 ---